-- All program courses must be passed with a "C" (2.0) grade or better.
-If courses are not passed with a C or better, students will be dismissed from the program and advised to reapply the following academic year. - Occupational exposures The medical assistant may be exposed to various chemicals used in disinfecting and sterilization, laboratory testing reagents, biohazard wastes, blood borne pathogens, and communicable diseases.
+All program courses must be passed with a "C" (2.0) grade or better.
+If courses are not passed with a C or better, students will be dismissed from the program and advised to reapply the following academic year if they so choose.

+Occupational exposures - The medical assistant may be exposed to various chemicals used in disinfecting and sterilization, laboratory testing reagents, biohazard wastes, blood borne pathogens, and communicable diseases.
 While in the medical assisting program students have similar occupational exposures.
 Program students should refer to the Informed Consent for Coursework Requiring Human Subjects document in the medical assisting student handbook for specific information (available to students accepted into the MA program).
-Safety issues and concerns when dealing with occupational exposures are a major focus within the medical assisting program curriculum. - Students accepted into the medical assisting degree or certificate programs will need to show documentation that indicates they have begun the required immunization series.
+Safety issues and concerns when dealing with occupational exposures are a major focus within the medical assisting program curriculum.

+Students accepted into the medical assisting degree or certificate programs will need to show documentation that indicates they have begun the required immunization series.
 Immunizations and tuberculosis screening are required in accordance with CDC recommendations, and OSHA requirements for health care workers.
-Program students should refer to the Immunization Policy document in the medical assisting student handbook for details. - Prior to practicum, medical assisting students are required to obtain/maintain provider level CPR certification and the 7-hour HIV/AIDS education certificate.
-These certifications are offered as part of the regular MA program and must be completed by the student as part of their coursework.
+Program students should refer to the Immunization Policy document in the medical assisting student handbook for details.

+Prior to practicum, medical assisting students are required to obtain/maintain provider level CPR certification and the 7-hour HIV/AIDS education certificate.